Nexmo/station/_documentation/account/guides/payments.md

 To change the currency your balance is displayed in:

 1. Navigate to [Settings](https://dashboard.nexmo.com/billing-and-payments/settings) in Dashboard.
-2. Set *Display balance in* to your currencey of choice.
+2. Set *Display balance in* to your currency of choice.

 *Note*: this only changes the display in Dashboard you are always charged in Euro.
 Prices shown in USD fluctuate with the USD-EUR exchange rate.